RogerBergling/BoF/README.md

 https://jensoroger.wordpress.com/2021/01/19/explain-in-my-own-way-how-to-do-basic-buffer-overflow-with-help-from-realtryhackme-bufferoverlow-hacking-infosec-linux4hackers-pentest-pentesting-redteam/

 ## Step 1 General about fuzzing
-The Goal here is to crash tha application and make the application execute "our" that we decide.
+The goal here is to crash the application and make the application execute "our" code that we decide.
 You need to know how the application works, are login first and the something else that we want to fuzz (crash).

 ## Step 2 Finding the offset
-The goal here is to get control of EIP int the stack, for that to happend we need to find the offset.
+The goal here is to get control of EIP in the stack, for that to happend we need to find the offset.

 ### Step 2.1 (fuzz.py)
 Crash the application with fuzz.py and see if EIP contains AAAA.
-What is needed in the script.
-ip, port, string
+What is needed are in the script. ip, port, string

 We also need to verify with ex.
 Immunity Debugger that EIP contains AAAA